Electronic structure of higher-order layered palladates: La$_{n+1}$Pd$_{n}$O$_{2n+2}$ $(n = 4-7)$: Structural Properties

-When comparing relevant bond lengths for palladates and nickelates, some non-trivial similarities and differences can be observed.
 In both families the out-of-plane La-La distances are modulated through the $n$-layer blocks.
 The La-La distances are smaller in the inner layers, approaching the $c$-axis lattice constant of the infinite-layer material.
 Towards the edge of the $n$-layer block close to the fluorite slab (outer layers), the La-La distance increases in both nickelates and palladates by $\sim$ 0.1 \AA~ (from $\sim$ 3.37 to 3.47 \AA).
 Our finding of modulated R-R bond lengths is consistent with recent STEM data in the finite-$n$ nickelates \cite{Pan2026}.
 Further, in the nickelates, the reverse modulation takes place for the out-of-plane Ni-Ni distance that is larger in the inner layers, and smaller towards the outer layers.
 In contrast, in the palladates, the Pd-Pd out-of-plane distance does not significantly modulate across layers.
 Importantly, the Pd-Pd bond length is shorter than the average interlayer Ni-Ni distance ($\sim$3.26 vs. $\sim$3.30 \AA).
-Overall, our results reflecting layer-modulated bond lengths could suggest that other electronic properties may also be layer-dependent in this family of materials (see below).
+Overall, our results reflecting layer-modulated bond lengths suggest that other electronic properties may also be layer-dependent in this family of materials (see Section IV).